 When units are constructed of multiple modules each module will have it's own individual base frame, which is then connected to the next to assemble the full system.
-Only individual modules should be lifted or manoeuvred.
-The units must not be lifted or manoeuvred pre-assembled.

 All base frame sections will have 50mm square lifting holes at the end of each side to enable lifting.
 In addition to this, covered fork lifting channels are located across the width of the base frame, if the module length is sufficient to allow this.
-For shorter modules the fork lifting points will be along the length of the section, without a covered channel (Fig 3).
+For shorter modules the fork lifting points will be along the length of the section, without a covered channel (Figure 2).